Skip to main content

 • emotional

-• “The music is incredible, the levels are challenging, the experience is what you make it but in my opinion it is rich with opportunities and the entire game is heart-breakingly beautiful even in the horror.”
+• “The music is incredible, the levels are challenging, and the experience is what you make it.
+In my humble opinion, it is rich with opportunities and the entire game is heart-breakingly beautiful even in the horror.”

 • “On a personal note: I'm pretty desensitized to horror games at this point, but this game made me feel a level of dread I haven't experienced in a long, long time.”